eeditiones/jinks-templates/README.md

 ### How It Works

 When a template extends another template:
-- **Named templates** in the child replace corresponding blocks in the parent
+- **Named templates** in the child fill the corresponding blocks in the parent
 - **Remaining content** is injected into the `content` block of the parent
 - **Multiple levels** of inheritance are supported